VettasAlex/AlexExpenseTracker/README.md

 - `index.html` – Main page containing the application structure.
 - `expense.css` – Stylesheet for layout and design.
 - `expense.js` – JavaScript file handling expense management.

+## License

+This project is open-source and can be modified or distributed as needed.